Missouri Online Sports Betting

 Is sports betting legal in Missouri?

-Missouri made one huge leap toward legal sports betting with the passage of Amendment 2 in November of 2024.
+Missouri made its huge leap toward legal sports betting with the passage of Amendment 2 in November 2024.
 The Amendment allowed for Missouri to offer sports betting within state borders.
-Shortly after Amendment 2 passed, the legislature certified it, and everything passed on to the Missouri Gaming Commission, which is the regulatory body in charge of gambling oversight.
-On May 15, 2025, the MGC opened up applications for sports betting operators.
+Shortly after Amendment 2 passed, the legislature certified it, and everything was passed on to the Missouri Gaming Commission (MGC), which is the regulatory body in charge of gambling oversight.

-Amendment 2 allows for up to 21 online sportsbooks.
+Amendment 2 allows for up to 14 online sportsbooks and 19 in-person books.
 Both land-based casinos and MO professional sports teams can partner with an operator and share in the revenue.
-There are also 2 online-only licenses.
+There are also 2 online-only licenses (called “untethered” licenses).
 Missouri will tax sportsbook operators 10% of gross revenue to generate funds for the state.

-To play online, sports bettors will need to be 21 or older (confirmed with ID and personal details on sign-up) and physically located within Missouri borders.
+To play online, sports bettors must be 21 or older (confirmed with ID and personal details on sign-up) and physically located within Missouri’s borders.

 Missouri sports betting launch date

 Many sportsbooks offer early sign-ups with lucrative bonus offers attached.
 While signing up early doesn’t allow you to bet early, it can get you a special or exclusive bonus offer.
-As December approaches, keep an eye out for these perks at upcoming Missouri sports betting sites by following this page.
+DraftKings has already announced their pre-launch offer, as we noted at the top.
+As December approaches, we will continue to update this page as we learn of new worms available for the earliest of birds.

 Will you be able to bet on college sports in Missouri?